Threshold guide · the $/W band

 - Run the quote calculator on the best one and on the median one.
 The verdict logic is the same band you just used, and it surfaces other thresholds (production, payback, financing gap, tax-credit timing) at the same time.

-One more thing: what your state's median actually is
+One more thing: your state still matters

 The framing question for any cost-per-watt conversation: relative to my state's 2023 median, is this number high, low, or normal — and if it's high, what specifically about my install justifies the spread?
 If the answer is a list of real items (steep roof, MPU, complex layout), that's a price you can negotiate against.
 If the answer is hand-waving, the spread is the markup.

-The financed-side markup that often sits behind a low APR (see loan dealer fees).
+The financed-side markup that often sits behind a low APR (see the loan calculator).
 The lifetime-cost picture, which depends on production estimates and utility-rate escalation that don't show up in $/W. Whether the system is sized correctly for your roof and usage (that's the system-size question, not the $/W question).
 For the audit that connects all of these, the quote calculator runs every threshold above and surfaces the financed-side gap and the production sanity check in one pass.

-- 1. Berkeley Lab, "Tracking the Sun, 2024 Edition" (Executive Summary, August 2024; data through year-end 2023; sample ~3.7M U.S. distributed PV systems).
+- 2. Berkeley Lab, "Tracking the Sun, 2024 Edition" (Executive Summary, August 2024; data through year-end 2023; sample ~3.7M U.S. distributed PV systems).
 State-level median residential installed price in 2023: $3.20–5.20/W. Loan dealer-fee gap, verbatim: "a large portion of residential systems are loan-financed, and installed prices reported for these systems likely include dealer fees, adding anywhere from 5-50% to the total up-front price paid by the customer."
 Verified 2026-05-16. emp.lbl.gov · Tracking the Sun 2024 (PDF) ↩